 1. Doraemon (ドラえもん) — 1970

 All you late teenagers and young adults would surely recognize this famous cartoon from childhood.
-This old favorite, Doraemon, is originally a Japanese cartoon and a very famous one.
+This old favorite, Doraemon, is originally a Japanese cartoon and is very famous.

 The story of innocent childhood, friendship, and fantasy themes like time travel and gadgets will make you keep watching.